Opening the Jar

 Jeff – The best part of any project are first few days after receiving the completed designs.
 I love deconstructing the design down to it’s most base elements and having to figure out how to most efficiently build it all back up again in a new medium, deciding what technologies to use, what libraries to implement, and so on.
 It’s like when I was little and getting a new Lego set – I’d open it up and separate all the pieces into logical piles while looking at the box and trying to figure out how all those pieces were going to come together.

-When you’re not working, what’s your favorite thing to do?
+When you’re not working at Pixel Jar, what’s your favorite thing to do?

 Jeff – When I’m not working, I’m usually out and about in the world.
 Computers are great and helpful, but are never a substitute for living life.
 I’ll often go surfing or hiking.
 I travel a great deal adding to my list of states, countries, and continents visited.
 The world is a very cool place, be sure to get out and see it.
 And I’ll never pass up a meal.
 Are you going to finish that?